 The consolidated financial statements of the company are prepared in accordance with IFRS, the annual financial statements in accordance with the German commercial code [HGB].
 Following preparation by the management board, the consolidated and annual financial statements are subjected to external audit, approved and adopted by the supervisory board, and published within 90 days from the end of the financial year.
 In addition, interim reports are published for the first three quarters of each financial year – two quarterly statements and a half-year financial report.
 These interim reports are not subject to audit review.

 Since we place great importance on an information policy aligned to providing uniform, comprehensive and prompt information, the company notifies all stakeholders regularly and promptly of the state of the company and reports on material business changes and developments.
 The internet and the company's website are the foremost tools that we use for communication purposes.
 Reports are also provided in the form of our annual report, interim reports and quarterly statements, as well as in meetings and conferences with analysts and journalists.

 Information is also published in press releases and ad hoc statements.
 We comply with legal duties of notification – with regard to voting rights, or managers' capabilities, for example.
-Statements, presentations and reports are, moreover, available for inspection on this website on the internet.
+Statements, presentations and reports are, moreover, available for inspection in the Corporate & Investor Relations section on the company’s website.
 The company has established and regularly updates the insider register specified in Article 18 of the Market Abuse Regulation.
 The relevant individuals are aware of the legal obligations and punishments.